Breaking Bad: Morality

 In an interview with The New York Times, Gilligan said the larger lesson of the series is that "actions have consequences".
 He elaborated on the show's philosophy:

 If religion is a reaction of man, and nothing more, it seems to me that it represents a human desire for wrongdoers to be punished.
 I hate the idea of Idi Amin living in Saudi Arabia for the last 25 years of his life.
 That galls me to no end.
 I feel some sort of need for Biblical atonement, or justice, or something.
 I like to believe there is some comeuppance, that karma kicks in at some point, even if it takes years or decades to happen.
 My girlfriend says this great thing that's become my philosophy as well.
 "I want to believe there's a heaven.
 But I can't not believe there's a hell."

-In a piece comparing the show to The Sopranos, Mad Men and The Wire, Chuck Klosterman said that Breaking Bad is "built on the uncomfortable premise that there's an irrefutable difference between what's right and what's wrong, and it's the only one where the characters have real control over how they choose to live".
+In a piece comparing the show to The Sopranos, Mad Men and The Wire, author Chuck Klosterman said that Breaking Bad is "built on the uncomfortable premise that there's an irrefutable difference between what's right and what's wrong, and it's the only one where the characters have real control over how they choose to live".
 Klosterman added that the central question of Breaking Bad is: "What makes a man 'bad' – his actions, his motives, or his conscious decision to be a bad person?"
 Klosterman concluded that in the world of Breaking Bad, "goodness and badness are simply complicated choices, no different than anything else".

 Ross Douthat of The New York Times, in a response to Klosterman's piece, compared Breaking Bad and The Sopranos, stating that both series are "morality plays" that are "both interested in moral agency".
 Douthat went on to say that Walter White and Tony Soprano "represent mirror-image takes on the problem of evil, damnation, and free will".
 Walter is a man who "deliberately abandons the light for the darkness" while Tony is "someone born and raised in darkness" who turns down "opportunity after opportunity to claw his way upward to the light".